WhaleOps/air2phin/docs/start.rst

 Single File
 ^^^^^^^^^^^

-After run the above command, will get the migrated result show in stdout.
-And the most common usage is migrate a existing Airflow DAG file, which can be done by :code:`airphin migrate` command.
-We have a out of box example:
+After running the above command, will get the migrated result shown in stdout.
+And the most common usage is to migrate an existing Airflow DAG file, which can be done by :code:`airphin migrate` command.
+We have an out of box example:

 .. code-block:: bash

-    # Get example airflow DAG file via terminal
+    # Get an example airflow DAG file via terminal
     wget https://raw.githubusercontent.com/WhaleOps/airphin/main/examples/airflow/tutorial.py

     # Run migrate command
     airphin migrate tutorial.py

-And the migrated result will in the same directory with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`), in this case, it will be `tutorial-airphin.py` in current directory.
+And the migrated result will in the same directory with the stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`), in this case, it will be `tutorial-airphin.py` in the current directory.

 Multiple Files or Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-airphin can not only migrate one single file, but also works for multiple files and even the whole directory DAGs file,
+airphin can not only migrate one single file but also works for multiple files and even the whole directory DAGs file,

 .. code-block:: bash

     # Migrate multiple files
     airphin migrate /PATH/TO/FILE1.py /PATH/TO/FILE2.py

-    # Migrate all *.py file in directory
+    # Migrate all *.py files in directory
     airphin migrate <DIRECTORY>

     # Migrate all *.py file Airflow DAG directory
     airphin migrate ~/airflow/dags

-Same as `single file`_, the migrated result in the same directory as source file, with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`) to marked.
+Same as `single file`_, the migrated result is in the same directory as the source file, with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`) to marked.

 If you want to deep dive into the CLI, please check the :doc:`cli` section.